 What is the Difference Between Down and Synthetic Sleeping Bags?

-The unique structure of the down plumes gives them their insulation properties.
+The unique structure of the down plumes gives them their insulating properties.
 Down plumes are different from feathers in that they don’t have a hard central quill or spine.
 Each plum consists of tiny fibers that radiate out from a central point.
 Finer filaments branch off from each fiber.
-When these plums bunch together, the resulting structure traps pockets of air which trap heat that keeps you warm.
+When these plums bunch together, the resulting structure traps pockets of air which trap body heat that keeps you warm.

 Down Vs Synthetic Sleeping Bag Insulation